gemseo/gemseo/doc_src/software/maintenance.rst

 Documentation files like :file:`CREDITS.rst` and :file:`dependencies.rst` shall also be updated accordingly.

-Whenever a dependency defined in :file:`setup.cfg` is changed, update the requirements for the testing and ``doc`` environments of ``tox``:
+Whenever a dependency defined in :file:`pyproject.toml` is changed, update the requirements for the testing and ``doc`` environments of ``tox``:

 .. _update-deps: